pnp/pnpjs/packages/common/docs/util.md

 ## Removed

-Some methods that were no longer used internally by the @pnp libraries have been removed from this class.
+Some methods that were no longer used internally by the @pnp libraries have been removed.
 You can find the source for those methods below for use in your projects should you require.

 ```TypeScript